Information about admissions to NYU may be obtained from the GSAS admissions page

 All application materials be received by December 18th.
 All application materials must be received by 5 p.m. eastern time on the deadline date.
 If an application deadline falls on a Saturday, Sunday or legal U.S. holiday, then the next business day will be the deadline date.

-All students in the Ph.D. program receive five years of guaranteed financial aid (Henry M. MacCracken Fellowships).
-A MacCracken Fellow receives a stipend, a tuition scholarship, remission of registration and service fees, and an award for the mandatory NYU health insurance costs.
-The number of fellowships at our disposal is limited; thus these awards are very competitive.
-Separately from fellowships, graduate students will normally have teaching opportunities designed to enhance their professional training.
+All students in the Ph.D. program receive five years of guaranteed financial aid through the Henry M. MacCracken Fellowship or the Dean's Doctoral Fellowship.
+Fellowship packages include a stipend, a tuition scholarship, remission of registration and service fees, and an award for the mandatory NYU health insurance costs.
+The number of fellowships is limited; thus these awards are very competitive.
+Separate from fellowships, graduate students normally have teaching opportunities designed to enhance their professional training and that come with additional compensation.

 The applications of prospective students who come with fellowships awarded by external (governmental or private) granting agencies are judged by the same standards as others.